niladrighosh03/IIT-Patna-Internship/dataset3/README.md

 This repository provides a structured framework for evaluating response generation techniques using the `qwen2_5_7b_instruct` model.
 The system explores multiple expert strategies for generating, aggregating, and routing conversational AI outputs, with performance tracked using ROUGE scores.

 ---
+## 🧩 5 New Active Experts
+The framework integrates five always-active expert modules, each specializing in a key area of language understanding:

+`POS tagging`

+`Named Entity Recognition (NER)`

+`Topic Segmentation`

+`Language Detection`

+`Co-reference Resolution`

+These experts operate continuously to enhance the quality and contextual understanding of all generated responses, regardless of the strategy employed.

+---

 ## 📁 Folder Structure